Frequently Asked Questions

 Do you accept insurance?

 CMFT Therapy services are often reimbursable by most insurance companies.
 We work with many insurance companies as “out-of-network” providers, such as Oxford, Empire Blue Cross Blue Shield, and United Behavioral Health.
 If you’d like to use your “out-of-network” benefits, a receipt will be provided to you, which you will then submit to your insurance provider.
 Please check with your insurance provider to confirm your eligibility for reimbursement.
-Collaborative MFT is an in-network provider with most Aetna commercial plans.

-are there any fees not covered by Insurance?
+Are there any fees not covered by Insurance?

 Cancellation or “No Show” Fees are not covered by insurance.
 We have a 48hr cancellation policy.
 In order to avoid the cancellation fee, we ask that you please provide us with advanced notice.